Ana Moura

 Ana Cláudia Moura Pereira (born 17 September 1979), known as Ana Moura, is a Portuguese fado singer.
 An internationally recognized singer, she was the youngest fadista to be nominated for a Dutch Edison Award.

 Early life and career

 Ana Moura was born on 17 September 1979, in Santarém, Portugal.
+From Portuguese and some Angolan ancestry, starting in her childhood, Moura also lived in Coruche before settling with her parents in Carcavelos.